danielfdickinson/dananke-theme-hugo-dfd/exampleSite/content/en/_index.md

 Welcome to my theme sample site.

-You can see some recently updated content, below.
+Below, you can see some recently updated, or featured, content.